SherG/cool-iron/blog/chatgpt-google-code-red.md

 But only a few paragaphs into the story we read that "the technology at the heart of OpenAI’s chat bot was developed by researchers at Google."
 So it's hard to believe the search giant was blindsided.

-The article falls flat.
-The "Code Red" and "alarm" along with a few "experts" offering warnings, make for a sexy story.
+"Code Red" and "alarm" along with a few "experts" offering warnings, make for a sexy story.
 But I'm unconvined the drama is _inherent_ in the story, versus ginned up.

 The authors suggest that this tech could "cannibalize" Google's "lucrative search ads."